juji-io/datalevin/doc/install.md

 [uberjar](https://github.com/juji-io/datalevin/releases/download/0.9.18/datalevin-0.9.18-standalone.jar)
 is downloadable to use as the command line tool.
-It is useful when one wants to run a Datalevin server and needs the efficiency of JVM's JIT, as GraalVM native image is AOT and not as efficient as JVM for long running programs, or when a pre-built native version is not available for your platform.
-For example, assuming your Java is newer than version 11:
+It is useful when one wants to run a Datalevin server and needs the efficiency of JVM's JIT, as GraalVM native image is not as efficient as Hotspot JVM for long running programs, or when a pre-built native version is not available for your platform.
+For example:

 ```console
 java --add-opens=java.base/java.nio=ALL-UNNAMED --add-opens=java.base/sun.nio.ch=ALL-UNNAMED -jar datalevin-0.9.18-standalone.jar